jobe-m/ownkeepass/README.md

 Release 1.1.7 will add landscape support

-Status of Keepass 2 database support:
+Status of Keepass 2 database support
+* Development is done on keepass2 branch
 * Reading of password group list from a Keepass 2 database is mostly finished
-* Next steps: Reading password entries and update the UI to support read-only database mode (I plan to release first a version which can only read Keepass 2 database files)
+* Next steps: Reading password entries and update the UI to support read-only database mode (At first there will be a release which can only read Keepass 2 database files)

 Roadmap
 -------